Six Essential QA Metrics to Measure Product Quality

 Measuring your quality assurance efforts helps you improve your software quality framework, understand your product quality more deeply, and create a more efficient software testing process.

-To learn more about how these metrics can be used to improve and optimize your QA strategy or how you use automated testing, listen to our webinar, 5 Essential Quality Metrics that Matter.
+To learn more about how these metrics can be used to improve and optimize your QA strategy, listen to our webinar, 5 Essential Quality Metrics that Matter.
 In the webinar, we dive deeper into the key metrics that every team must measure to succeed, and how to avoid the common pitfalls that surround QA metrics.